 Legends of Tomorrow:

-The Complete Fourth Season review by Bobby Blakey
+The Complete Fifth Season review by Bobby Blakey

 “Warner Bros.
 Home Entertainment provided me with a free copy of the Blu-ray I reviewed in this Blog Post.
 The opinions I share are my own.”

-This collection not only includes all 16 episodes of the season, but also bonus content including a gag reel, featurettes and more taking fans further behind the series.
-Join the time traveling hunt with Legends of Tomorrow: The Complete Fourth Season when it hits Blu-ray and DVD on September 24th from Warner Bros.
+This collection not only includes all 15 episodes of the season, but also bonus content including a gag reel, featurettes and more taking fans further behind the series.
+Join the time traveling hunt with Legends of Tomorrow: The Complete Fifth Season available now on Blu-ray and DVD from Warner Bros.
 Home Entertainment.